code-dot-org/code-dot-org/docs/lti-integration.md

 14. Click toggle to accept Schoology Terms of Use
 15. Click `Save Changes`

+### Step 2: Configure the App

 After you install the App to the district, you also need to install it to the areas where it should appear (Courses, Groups, etc).
-Click the ‘Install’ button next to your app on the District App list to complete that additional installation process.
+Click the `Install` button next to your app on the District App list to complete that additional installation process.

 ![image](https://github.com/code-dot-org/code-dot-org/assets/8847422/f78e0051-922e-4eff-b96f-8bf99c1d4768)

-This will open a modal, where you'll need to accept and continue.
+1. This will open a modal, where you'll need to accept and continue.
 When prompted for where you want to install it, click `Add to Organization`.